yaqiyang/php-sdk-dev/README.md

 ## In the Sample
 * It checks if the storage account $accountName exists
-* If $accountName exists, it will be deleted
+* If $accountName exists, it can be updated, deleted, and queried for properties
 * If $accountName does not exists, it will be created.